Canada issues final guidelines for banks to manage climate-change risks

-March 7 (Reuters) - A Canadian banking regulator on Tuesday published final guidelines to support the country's financial institutions in mitigating the risks of climate change as they prepare for mandatory disclosures starting in 2024.
+March 7 (Reuters) - A Canadian banking regulator on Tuesday published guidelines to bolster transparency in the country's financial institutions' disclosures related to climate risks starting next year.

 Last year, Canada had said banks and insurance companies would need to disclose more about their climate-related risks and exposure beginning 2024 and improve transparency while disclosing such risks.